 Risk of Physical Obsolescence

-To mitigate the risk of a property becoming physically obsolete, careful thought must be given to a property’s condition relative to the market.
+To mitigate the risk of a commercial property becoming physically obsolete, careful thought must be given to a property’s condition relative to the market.
 If it lags the market, renovation and/or replacement cost must be calculated to determine if it’s economically feasible for a competitor to come in a build a new property all together.
 The theory is that, given the same rent, a tenant is going to prefer a newer property.

 When evaluating a potential investment, it’s critical to understand exactly what the Capital Stack looks like and how the loan and operating agreements are structured to ensure that they don’t incentivize bad behavior.
 For example, a Capital Stack with just one senior debt holder is generally considered to be less risky than one with senior debt, mezzanine debt, and preferred equity holders all in front of the common equity holders.

 A thorough and diligent investor – or investment firm – will consider all of the risks above before deploying capital into a project.
 For larger firms, there may even be a risk committee whose sole responsibility is to review each deal to ensure it meets the threshold for an acceptable level of risk for that institution.
-It doesn’t mean they’re always going to be right, but it does mean that a significant amount of resources are allocated to protecting the capital of the institution and their investors.
+It doesn’t mean they’re always going to be right, but it does mean that a significant amount of resources are allocated to protecting the capital of the institution and its investors.